stupppid/regression/Readme.md

-This repository is for learning neural network things.
+This repository is for learning machine learning things.